r-clarissa/coop-webapp/README.md

 * CSS

 # Special Note
 Since this is an internship project, only some of the template source code are shown.
 For confidentiality, it cannot also be run locally.
-Howeveer, you may email me at cgrodriguez@up.edu.ph if you have any questions given that the purpose is validated.
+However, you may email me at cgrodriguez@up.edu.ph if you have any questions given that the purpose is validated.